AdaCore/gnatstudio/docs/users_guide/main_window.rst

   which is layer oriented: items with no parents are put in the first layer, their direct children are put in the second layer, and so on.
 Depending on the type of browser, these layers are organized either vertically or horizontally.
-If you moved boxes, this algorithm tries to preserve their positions as much as possible.
+If you move boxes, this algorithm tries to preserve their relative positions as much as possible.

-  Use the :guilabel:`Refresh layout` button in the local toolbar to recompute the layout at any time, even of boxes that you moved.
+  Use the :guilabel:`Refresh layout` button in the local toolbar to recompute the layout at any time, including that of boxes you moved.

 * Moving boxes

   Move boxes with your mouse.
 Drag the box by clicking on its title bar.
-The box's links are still be displayed during the move, so you can see whether it overlaps any other box.
-If you try to move the box outside the visible part of the browser, it will be scrolled.
+The box's links are still displayed during the move, so you can see whether it overlaps any other box.
+If you try to move the box outside the visible part of the browser, it's scrolled.

 * Selecting boxes

   Select a box by clicking it.
-Select multiple boxes by holding the :kbd:`control` key while clicking in each box.
-Alternatively, you can create a rectangle using your mouse; all boxes found in the rectangle when the mouse is released are selected.
+Select multiple boxes by holding the :kbd:`control` key while clicking each box.
+Or create a rectangle using your mouse; all boxes within the rectangle when the mouse is released are selected.

-  Selected boxes have a different title bar color.
-All boxes linked to them also use a different title bar color, and so do the links.
+  The title bar of selected boxes is a different color.
+All boxes linked to them also use a different title bar color and so do the links.
 This is the most convenient way to visualize the relationships between boxes when many are present in the browser.

   Use buttons in the local toolbar to either remove the selected boxes or remove the boxes that are not selected.

 * Zooming